openstack/magnum/doc/source/admin/magnum-proxy.rst

 =================================================

-If you are running magnum behind a firewall then you may need a proxy for using services like docker, kubernetes and mesos.
+If you are running magnum behind a firewall then you may need a proxy for using services like docker, kubernetes.
 Use these steps when your firewall will not allow you to use those services without a proxy.

-**NOTE:** This feature has only been tested with the supported cluster type and associated image: Kubernetes and Swarm use the Fedora Atomic image, and Mesos uses the Ubuntu image.
+**NOTE:** This feature has only been tested with the supported cluster type and associated image.

 Proxy Parameters to define before use
 =====================================